CABI officials meet Australian deputy PM, explores possibility of bilateral series between India, Australia in blind cricket

-New Delhi, Nov 21 The officials of the Cricket Association for the Blind in India (CABI) met Deputy Prime Minister of Australia Richard Marles on Monday here at the Arun Jaitley Stadium in Delhi.
+New Delhi [India], November 21 : The officials of the Cricket Association for the Blind in India (CABI) met Deputy Prime Minister of Australia Richard Marles on Monday here at the Arun Jaitley Stadium in Delhi.

 The Deputy Prime Minister of Australia had come to India to watch the ODI cricket World Cup final match between India and Australia on Sunday.

-CABI chairman Mahantesh G Kivadasannavar and general secretary Shailender Yadav interacted with the Richard Marles and presented a Blind Cricket ball as a token of appreciation
+CABI Chairman Mahantesh G Kivadasannavar and CABI General Secretary Shailender Yadav interacted with the Richard Marles and presented a Blind Cricket ball as a token of appreciation

 According to the officials, the CABI and the Deputy Prime Minister of Australia discussed the prospects of organising a bilateral series between the blind cricket teams of India and Australia.